faenrandir/a_careful_examination/documents/polygamy/denials/how_did_the_wives_of_JS_speak_about_it.md

 > He told me then what he wanted to say to me, and he taught me this principle of **plural marriage called polygamy now**, but we called it celestial marriage, and he told me that this principle had been revealed to him but it was not generally known; and he went on and said that the Lord had given me to him, and he wanted to know if I would consent to a **marriage**, and I consented. . . .
 I was **married** to him on the 4th day of March, 1843.

+#### Eliza Partridge

+> Times were not then as they are now in 1877 but a woman living in **polygamy** dare not let it be known and nothing but a firm desire to keep the commandments of the Lord could have **induced a girl to marry in that way**.

+> This was truly a great trial for me, but I had the most implicit confidence in him as a Prophet of the Lord and not but believe his word and as a matter of course accept of the privilege **of being sealed to him as a wife** for time and all eternity.

 #### Mary Elizabeth Rollins

 > But on going to the office [the] next day, I received the interpretation for what to my astonishment, when Joseph made known to me that God had commanded him in July, 1834, **to take me for a wife**.

-Eliza Partridge wrote:

-> Times were not then as they are now in 1877 but a woman living in **polygamy** dare not let it be known and nothing but a firm desire to keep the commandments of the Lord could have **induced a girl to marry in that way**.

-She also wrote:

-> This was truly a great trial for me, but I had the most implicit confidence in him as a Prophet of the Lord and not but believe his word and as a matter of course accept of the privilege **of being sealed to him as a wife** for time and all eternity.

 #### Lucy Walker